North Birmingham Environmental Collaboration Project

 - Monthly meetings will be scheduled with Neighborhood Associations and Community Action Panels (CAP).

 - Learn about funding opportunities

 - Stay informed on facilities in your area

 - The MyEnvironment search application is designed to provide immediate access to a cross-section of environmental information based on the user's location.
-Use the link below to find site reports, compliance reports, inspection information, etc. on facilities in the area surrounding 35th Avenue in North Birmingham.
-Demographic information based on the 2010 census may also be viewed with this tool.
+Use the link in the Environmental Mapping Tool box below to find site reports, compliance reports, inspection information, etc. on facilities in the area surrounding 35th Avenue in North Birmingham.
+You can also use the tool to find demographic information based on the 2010 census.